tinalasisi/PODFRIDGE-Databases/data/README.md

 **Missing Data Patterns:**
 - Many states have NA values for specific racial/ethnic categories
 - Collection rates may be NA where population or profile data unavailable
-- Legal framework details only available for states analyzed in detail by Murphy & Tong

 **Data Quality Notes:**
 - Collection rates represent annual additions, not total database size